Student Loans for Ohio State University Students

 - Second Year Transformational Experience Program (STEP): program participants are actively engaged in student life and maintain a GPA of 2.0; up to $2,000 is awarded upon completion and as a fellowship toward an experience

 Most of these scholarship and grants are for undergraduate or students entering their first year of college and who plan to attend at the main campus.
 Graduate and professional scholarships, transfer student scholarships, and regional campus scholarships are available as well.
 The OSU scholarship page contains more information.
-You should also seek out any scholarships or grants outside of the university that you may be eligible for.
+You should also seek out any scholarships or grants outside of the university.

 Student Loan Options